Crystallek/roblox-basic-anticheat/README.md

 How does it work?
   - Pythagoream theoream.
 Easy.

 How to setup?
   - Copy main.lua file into StarterPlayerScripts
   - Make a RemoteEvent called "RemoteEvent" in ReplicatedStorage
   - Copy server.lua file into ServerScriptStorage
   - done

+It it kicks you for no reason, go play with the variables.
+If you have a huge game with tons of assets, there is a big change you will have to play with them because of how Roblox works.

 Fork it idc